srinisprojects77/ML_linear_regression_BikeSharing/README.md

 ## General Information
 - Provide general information about your project here.
+  As described above, the third party analyze the data uses a ML Linear Regression model to asses the productivity of bike usage and means identify the identifiers which impact the bike share usage of a customer
 - What is the background of your project?
+  Projecting data
 - What is the business probem that your project is trying to solve?
+  BoomBikes is ready to undersstand the business
 - What is the dataset that is being used?

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->